asimayazmrd0987-glitch/asimayazmrd0987-glitch/README.md

 $ cat about.txt

 Name     : Asim Ayaz
-Role     : CS Student @ University of Engineering & Technology Mardan Location : Pakistan
+Role     : CS Student @ UET Mardan (Semester 2) | GPA: 3.6/4.0
+Location : Pakistan
 OS       : Linux (KDE Plasma) — always
-Focus    : Systems(C/C++) · DevOps .
-Cloud Computing .
-Cybersecurity · Backend Engineering
+Focus    : Systems · Cybersecurity · Backend Engineering
-Learning : CCNA · Docker · Cloud/DevOps · C .
-C++ Internals .
-STL
+Learning : CCNA · Docker · Cloud/DevOps · C++ Internals
 Reading  : Dostoevsky · Camus · Marcus Aurelius
 ```

 I build things close to the metal.
 I'm more interested in *how* software works than in what it produces — compilers, interpreters, operating systems, and networks are where I naturally end up.
-Currently studying Computer Science while pursuing CCNA certification, System Administration[Certified] and building toward a career in cybersecurity or backend/systems engineering.
+Currently studying Computer Science while pursuing CCNA certification and building toward a career in cybersecurity or backend/systems engineering.

 I run Linux as my primary OS — not for aesthetics, but because understanding your tools at the OS level makes you a better engineer.